 The Australian Chesterton Society is a national association devoted to fostering an appreciation of G.K.
 Chesterton’s writings and the value of his thought in contemporary Australia.
 Since its inception in 1993 as a regional association in Western Australia, the Australian Chesterton Society has organised various conferences and other activities.
 As a national body, it has held major conferences in such centres as Sydney (2001), Canberra (2002), and Melbourne (2004).
+Since 2007, the conference venue has been Campion College, Australia’s only liberal arts institution of higher education, located in the western Sydney suburb of Toongabbie.

 President/Editor of The Defendant